chornonoh-vova/image-hosting-example/README.md

 # MongoDB
 # used as storage for additional image data
 docker pull mongo:3.4.23
-# Nginx
-# used as file server
-docker pull nginx:1.16.0-alpine

 ```

 ### Build image for read service